NitroxNinja/orbiterAll/Documentation/Dynamo_Debut.md

 ## Initial D

+I took Trav to work with me, and then later on was suggested by my mentor to take another person, Tay.
+So thus we set off to build one of the best Tower Takeover robots in Texas, but not yet, as it hasn't matured yet enough/gotten to the iteration stage at this point.
+I'll be talking in a month-by-month format.

 ### May 2019
   I started out my 2019 summer thinking about the future and what I wanted to do for the season.
 Immediately after the game reveal, I had already started building a base and prototyping with what designs we should do in order to win.
 I built a DR4B with a plunger claw, but then thought about how inefficient it was.
 In order to intake cubes, I would have to go up and down, one at a time for the lift.
 Additionally, since I was so concerned with being able to score on towers, I   realized there was only one high tower, and there really wasn't any incentive to score on it, since the lower towers were much easier to score in.

 ### June 2019
   I also want to briefly mention I was in this 3 week algebra speedrun boot camp, but after getting a B I decided not to continue and quit the 3rd week to focus on building the robot.
 After looking at it, regardless if I did complete it, I think my academic progression transition from high school to university would've been more or less the same.
 This boot camp I think is pretty necessary in the plot of this story since it kinda made me focus less on school and more on robotics... which in a way made me better at school, and I started getting A's and stuff.

 Back to the story, so then after building that I started experimenting with building a "Goofy" robot, meaning there would be a tray with a double sided roller intake on it, and then the intake was attached to a 2-bar lift.
 So essentially this robot could achieve and do 99.99% of what was needed in order to win in this game.
 My build quality from the DR4B to the goofy degraded seriously, and it's no joke, while what I did was considered "ok" for most, I looked at it funny one day and realized this should be the final robot.
 My robot was too wide, and I didn't even know if it could intake cubes or not.

 So then what I did was rebuild everything and start from the ground up once again.
+This time we sort of approached a 1727G built style and use hinges to bow out the rollers instead of having them on a screwjoint, which would flex pretty easily if there wasn't any support (non-cantilevered bar)

+### July 2019

+July rolled around, and by this time I built a traybot, but at what cost?
+I didn't know how to program that's what!
+So Trav sent me an example program to test and trouble shoot on the robot, and it took awhile to iron all the kinks out of the system but I got the arcade drive, intake, and tray buttons to somewhat work.